seanbreckenridge/exobrain/programming/languages/shell/bash_notes/README.md

 echo "$i"
 ```

 In a math subshell, `0` is false and anything else is true.
+Can be treated as a boolean.
 As an example to check external commands:

 ```bash
 COND=1